dmliao/amorphous/now.md

 * being a college student
 * developing a dungeon-crawling RPG video game named **Farsider**
-* writing a novel (working title Crimson)

 # What I will be doing: <span class='small'>if things go according to plan</span>

-* attending Dragoncon in September
 * speaking on a panel about Game Jams at GaymerX 4 in September
 * attending Grace Hopper in October